Employment Support Allowance

 The assessment is a complicated area.
 Our ESA factsheet [PDF] describes the tests in more detail.

 Appealing a decision

-Our appealing your ESA decision factsheet [PDF] gives further advice if your claim is turned down.
+Our challenging a benefit decision factsheet [PDF] gives further advice if your claim is turned down.